About the P.S.M. in Ocean Food Systems

 UNE has established partnerships with businesses from across the ocean foods industry.
 For your master's project, you will have the opportunity to collaborate closely with industry partners, gaining first-hand experience in their category and building long-term relationships.

-Your focus during this 12-month program will be a customized master’s project.
-After two-week team residencies in Iceland and Maine, and a course on research techniques, you'll begin intensive work on your project, staying in touch with your class through weekly meetings and lectures from thought leaders.
+Your focus during this 12-month program will be a customized master’s project, which you'll begin after your residencies and a course on research techniques.
+Working remotely, you'll stay in touch with your class through weekly meetings and lectures.
+Because the P.S.M. is low-residency, many students are able to stay employed during their studies.

 For more information, contact our Portland Campus office at (207) 221-4225 or email@example.com.
 We are located in Hersey Hall room 108 at 716 Stevens Ave., Portland, Maine.
 Our office hours are Monday–Friday, from 8 a.m. to 4:30 p.m.